Rxthew/seriesclassifierbeta/README.md

 Further details are in the link, but the long and short of it is that the model takes the image of a scene from a select number of television series and predicts which series it is from.

+## Heroku Update:

+In 2022 Heroku discontinued its free tier so this project is no longer online.